 Glazing agents: these produce sheen on the surface of confectionery.
 They also provide a protective coating.

-Humectants: these retain moisture in foods to help prevent them drying out.
+Humectants: these retain moisture in foods to help prevent them from drying out.

 Propellants: these are gasses or volatile liquids used to expel foods from aerosol containers.